-The purpose of these simulations is twofold: first, to approximate an actual school choice market and obtain a sense of the magnitude of the potential gains from our mechanisms; second, to conduct comparative statics with respect to important market parameters.
-With these dual goals in mind, we use the details of kindergarten assignment in Cambridge, MA (for which limited data are publicly available) as an anchor to set the number of students, schools, and student types, but also structure the simulations with enough flexibility to allow us to conduct comparative statics with respect to preference correlation, quotas, and capacities.
+The purpose of these simulations is two-fold: first, to approximate an actual school choice market and obtain a sense of the magnitude of the potential gains from our mechanisms; second, to conduct comparative statics with respect to important market parameters.
+With these dual goals in mind, we use the details of kindergarten assignment in Cambridge, MA (for which limited data is publicly available) as an anchor to set the number of students, schools, and student types, but also structure the simulations with enough flexibility to allow us to conduct comparative statics with respect to preference correlation, quotas, and capacities.

-Simulation parameters.
+Simulation parameters

 There are n = 750 students, m = 12 schools, and two possible types $\Theta = \{\ell, h\}$ .
-There are 250 students of type $\ell$ (low SES) and 500 students of type h(high SES).
+There are 250 students of type $\ell$ ("low SES") and 500 students of type h ("high SES").

 Student preferences are determined as follows.
-Student i's utility for school s is $u_i(s) = \alpha v^c(s) + (1 - \alpha) v_i^p(s)$ , where $v^c(s)$ is a common utility component that is the same across students, and $v_i^p(s)$ is i's private, idiosyncratic utility for school s.
-The common component $v^c(s)$ and all private components $v_i^p(s)$ are drawn i.i.d. uniformly from [0, 1].
+Student i's utility for school s is $u_i(s) = \alpha v^c(s) + (1 - \alpha)v_i^p(s)$ , where $v^c(s)$ is a common utility component that is the same across students, and $v_i^p(s)$ is i's private, idiosyncratic utility for school s.
+The common component $v^c(s)$ and all private components $v_i^p(s)$ are drawn iid uniformly from [0,1].
 Ordinal preferences are then created from these cardinal preferences.
 Note that it is only the ordinal preferences that matter.
-The cardinal utility draws are used solely as
+The cardinal utility draws are used solely as a simplie way to vary the correlation in the ordinal preferences.
+The measures of welfare we will use to compare the mechanisms will be ordinal measures.